whizkydee/vscode-palenight-theme/README.md

 ## Contributing

 Found something strange?
 Please report [here](https://github.com/whizkydee/vscode-material-palenight-theme/issues).
 A screenshot would be great for clarification purposes.
 Also, you might want to check out the [contributing guide](https://github.com/whizkydee/vscode-material-palenight-theme/blob/master/contributing.md).

-Love this theme?
-Support with a [few bucks for a box of unicorn donuts](https://me.wallet.ng/mrolaolu).

 ## License